ifo1/ValidEarth/README.md

 The header line must be followed by a data table containing the values to be validated.
 By default, ValidEarth assumes that physical quantities are expressed in SI units unless otherwise specified.
 Selected automatic unit conversions can be enabled using command-line options.

-ValidEarth automatically calculates mutually dependent quantities when they are not explicitly provided.
-For example, it can calculate Vp/Vs from Vp and Vs, or Vp from Vp/Vs and Vs.

 The input format also supports tags identifying distinct geological domains or layers.
 These tags should appear as the last entry in each data row.
 The optional header Type can be used to identify this column.

 Currently, ValidEarth recognises the following layer types (internally referred as golden nails to highlight their role as layer bottom markers):